Manufacturers Trust Company Building: 1950s to 1990s

-2000s
+2000s and early 2010s

 By 2000, Chase intended to sell the Manufacturers Trust Company Building.
-At the time, fashion designer Elie Tahari and his eponymous firm had a design studio and sample room there.
-Chase filed a lawsuit against Tahari, alleging that his office was a fire hazard akin to a sweatshop, while a garment workers' union sided with Tahari and alleged that Chase was trying to break the lease to sell the building more profitably.
-The fire hazard accusations stemmed from a dispute wherein Tahari had allegedly refused to install sprinklers.
-Tahari was ultimately allowed to stay, and, in 2001, Chase sold the Manufacturers Trust Company Building to Tahl-Propp Equities for $24 million.
-Chase kept the 150000 ft2 of air rights over the building, retained ownership of the Bertoia sculptures, and continued to maintain a branch on the first floor of the Manufacturers Trust Company Building.
-Tahl Propp Equities made Tahari a limited partner as part of the sale.
+At the time, the fashion designer Elie Tahari and his eponymous firm had a design studio and sample room there.
+Chase sued Tahari, alleging that his office was a fire hazard, as Tahari had allegedly refused to install sprinklers.
+A garment workers' union sided with Tahari, claiming that the bank was trying to break his lease to increase the building's sale price.
+Tahari was ultimately allowed to stay, and in 2001, Chase sold the edifice to Tahl-Propp Equities for $24 million.
+Chase retained ownership of 150000 ft2 in air rights for potential development, and continued to own the Bertoia sculptures; the Chase branch on the first floor also remained in operation.
+Tahl-Propp Equities also made Tahari a limited partner in the building's ownership.

-Vornado Realty Trust indicated its intent to acquire the Manufacturers Trust Company Building in March 2010, and purchased the property that October for $57 million.
-Chase closed its bank branch in the building shortly afterward.
-The Bertoia artwork on the second floor was disassembled because Chase's lease agreement at the building required it to take the artwork if it moved away.
-The removal of the artwork prompted preservationists to start a campaign to grant landmark status to the interior.
-When the LPC held a hearing on the proposed designation, the Historic Districts Council and Vornado expressed support for such a designation.
-The LPC designated the mid-century modern interiors of the first and second floors as a landmark in February 2011.
+Vornado Realty Trust bought the building in October 2010 for $57 million, and Chase closed its branch shortly afterward, having declined to extend its lease.
+The Bertoia artwork on the second floor was disassembled because Chase's lease required the company to take the artwork with them.
+The artwork's removal prompted preservationists to advocate for protecting the building's interiors, an effort that the Historic Districts Council and Vornado supported.
+The LPC designated the first and second floors as interior landmarks in February 2011.